 Petra Open & Closing Hours

-During the winter, the Petra site is only open from 6am to 4pm; that’s two fewer hours during the winter than during the summer season.
+During the winter – from October 27th to March 29th, to be precise – the Petra site is only open from 6:30am to 4pm; that’s 2.5 fewer hours during the winter than during the summer season.
 This means you’ll want to plan to get up earlier and get into the site as soon as the sun is coming up since the site closes earlier in the day.

 What to Pack for Petra in January